LL.M. at Notre Dame

 General Requirements to Apply

-- The application period begins September 1 and applications must be received no later than March 15.
+- The application period begins November 1 and applications must be received no later than March 15.
+All supporting documents (letters of recommendations, personal statements, etc.) must be submitted by April 1.

-- Applicants must complete the online application found on the Law School Admission Council’s website.
+- Applicants must complete the online application found on the Law School Admission Council website.

-- A Juris Doctor from an A.B.A. approved American law school or a Bachelor's Degree in Law from an accredited college or university
+- A Juris Doctor (J.D.) from an ABA-approved U.S. law school or a Bachelor's Degree in Law (LL.B.) from an accredited college or university

 - The University of Notre Dame is an eminent Catholic university.
 Consistent with the Catholic mission of the University, Notre Dame Law School aims to educate a "Different Kind of Lawyer": one who realizes that the practice of law is not an end in itself but a vocation - a means by which we as lawyers can be of service to God and to humankind.
 Our Catholic faith also moves us to be open and welcoming to people of all viewpoints and all religious traditions.
 In 500-1000 words, please address your interest in Notre Dame in relation to its mission, drawing on your background, experiences, personal character, and/or career aspirations.

-- Personal Statement addressing your specific interest in the LL.M. program
+- Personal Statement addressing your interest in the LL.M. program

 - Three Letters of Recommendation